equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 ### Service example

 Let say there is a good reason to satisfy `BookSearcher` to be a Service Object.
-One scenario could be that you created platform wher multiple companies can host their online book store.
+One scenario could be that you created platform where multiple companies can host their online book store.

 This way the service object is initialized based on `current_store`